dojo/docs/dojox/gfx.rst

   * Fill (interior of a shape).

-Shapes are stacked from bottom to top in an order of their definition.
-This z-order can be changed dynamically.
+Shapes are stacked from bottom to top in the order they are added.
+This z-order can be changed dynamically after a shape has been added using functions on Shape such as moveToFront().

 Groups
 ------